colebrumley/shell-things/README.md

 # shell-things
-My shell profiles and such
+My shell profiles and such.

+These are all Bash profiles.

+They have been run through ShellCheck.

+While you can certainly use them, the primary audience is me.